steadylearner/faceio_example/blogs/How to use CORS for all routes with Next js and browser session api.md

 [You can contact or hire me at Telegram.]: https://t.me/steadylearner

-# How to use CORS for all routes with Next js and session API
+# How to use CORS for all routes with Next js and browser session api

 In this post, you will learn how to use CORS with Next JS.